AKiessner/scaling-deep-EEG-pathology-decoding/README.md

 doi = {https://doi.org/10.1016/j.compbiomed.2024.108681},
 url = {https://www.sciencedirect.com/science/article/pii/S0010482524007662},
-author = {Ann-Kathrin Kiessner and Robin T. Schirrmeister and Joschka Boedecker and Tonio Ball}, keywords = {Deep learning in medicine, AI-based clinical decision making, EEG, Pathology classification, Convolutional Neural Networks, Scaling laws}, abstract = {Machine learning techniques, particularly deep convolutional neural networks (ConvNets), are increasingly being used to automate clinical EEG analysis, with the potential to reduce the clinical burden and improve patient care.
-However, further research is required before they can be used in clinical settings, particularly regarding the impact of the number of training samples and model parameters on their testing error.
-To address this, we present a comprehensive study of the empirical scaling behaviour of ConvNets for EEG pathology classification.
-We analysed the testing error with increasing the training samples and model size for four different ConvNet architectures.
-The focus of our experiments is width scaling, and we have increased the number of parameters to up to 1.8 million.
-Our evaluation was based on two publicly available datasets: the Temple University Hospital (TUH) Abnormal EEG Corpus and the TUH Abnormal Expansion Balanced EEG Corpus, which together contain 10,707 training samples.
-The results show that the testing error follows a saturating power-law with both model and dataset size.
-This pattern is consistent across different datasets and ConvNet architectures.
-Furthermore, empirically observed accuracies saturate at 85%–87%, which may be due to an imperfect inter-rater agreement on the clinical labels.
-The empirical scaling behaviour of the test performance with dataset and model size has significant implications for deep EEG pathology classification research and practice.
-Our findings highlight the potential of deep ConvNets for high-performance EEG pathology classification, and the identified scaling relationships provide valuable recommendations for the advancement of automated EEG diagnostics.}
-}
+author = {Ann-Kathrin Kiessner and Robin T. Schirrmeister and Joschka Boedecker and Tonio Ball}, }

 ```